Satisfactory Academic Progress (SAP)

 The following grades are included in hours attempted and are considered satisfactory completion for federal financial aid purposes: A, B, C, D, S, K, Y and KD.

-The following grades are included in hours attempted but are NOT considered satisfactory: E, U, W, I, P, V, Z, and MG
+The following grades are included in hours attempted but are NOT considered satisfactory: E, EN, U, W, I, P, V, Z, and MG

-If an I (incomplete) or missing grade is effecting a student’s eligibility to meet the above standards, it is the student’s responsibility to notify Student Central once a final grade has been officially recorded on the transcript.
+If an I (incomplete) or missing grade is affecting a student’s eligibility to meet the above standards, it is the student’s responsibility to notify Student Central once a final grade has been officially recorded on the transcript.
 Once the grade is recorded, SAP will be re-evaluated and the new status will be reflected.

 Failure to Meet Satisfactory Academic Progress Requirements